-Panel Member #1: The risk adjustment approach is sound, and results are acceptable, however I have a concern about the age of the data used to derive the coefficients in the model.
+Panel Member 1: The risk adjustment approach is sound, and results are acceptable, however I have a concern about the age of the data used to derive the coefficients in the model.

-Panel Member #2: Methodology and results acceptable
+Panel Member 2: Methodology and results acceptable.

-Panel Member #3: Model discrimination (C stat in test is 0.69).
-Model calibration in validation data set is acceptable: (-0.004, 0.99).
-Feedback developers: calibration statistics are based on data from 1998, which is nearly 20 years old.
-MD needs to examine calibration in the testing data sets (2016-2019) using the models that have been updated for this time period.
+Panel Member 3: C stat in validation data set is 0.73 - which is acceptable

+Model calibration in validation data set is acceptable (-0.03, 0.994).
+However, the overfit statistics were performed in the original validation data from 1998 and may not reflect model calibration in contemporary data.

 Risk adjustment model is unlikely to reflect contemporary care because it was developed using data from 1998.
 This is a major threat to measure validity.

-Panel Member #4: Used hierarchical logistic regression model; c-statistic of 0.69, which indicates moderate model discrimination
+Panel Member 4: Appropriate risk model with 27 factors; c-statistic of 0.71

-Panel Member #5: I have a few concerns, and would appreciate if developers could address the following issues:
+Panel Member 5: I have a few concerns, and would appreciate if developers could address the following issues:

-- Interpretation of Table 4 (Adjusted OR and 95% CIs for the AMI Mortality Hierarchical Logistic Regression Model over Different Time Periods in the Testing Dataset), especially for factors associated with lower risk of mortality.
+- Interpretation of Table 4 (Adjusted OR and 95% CIs for the AMI Mortality Hierarchical Logistic Regression Model Over Different Time Periods in the Testing Dataset), especially for factors associated with lower risk of mortality.
 Could some of these 'protective' factors be due to collinearity with other risk-factors?
-Were results assessed for clinical plausibility (e.g., Hypertension, Stroke)? - 2.
-I could not identify the results and interpretation of the estimation of average hospital and patient effects related to social risk factors described in section 2b3.3a ("To do this, we performed a decomposition analysis to assess the independent effects of the SRF variables at the patient level and the hospital level.").

-3. The decision to not include social risk factors in the model is supported mainly by testing results of no added predictive power and no change in hospital performance rankings.
+Were results assessed for clinical plausibility (e.g., Hypertension, Stroke)?
+Also, the 'Acute myocardial infarction' variable is supposed to be constant for the population tested, unless this variable describes a history of AMI, which I am guessing is the case.
+Please clarify. - 2.
+I could not identify the results and interpretation of the estimation of average hospital and patient effects related to social risk factors described in section 2b3.3a ("To do this, we performed a decomposition analysis to assess the independent effects of the SRF variables at the patient level and the hospital level."). - 3.
+I do not understand why the summary states that: "the relationship between dual-eligible status and AHRQ low SES is in the opposite direction than what has been the expressed concern of stakeholders interested in adding such adjustment to the models".
+The odds ratios were >1, i.e., higher risk. - 4.
+The decision to not include social risk factors in the model is supported mainly by testing results of no added predictive power and no change in hospital performance rankings.
 It would be useful to know the rate of hospitals that would have change rank if social-risk factors would have been included, which would provide information on the practical implication not informed by a correlation coefficient between RSRRs for each hospital with and without dual eligibility added.
 Regarding the result of no added predictive power, have similar considerations been applied to significant clinical factors included in the model, or even more, to non-significant clinical factors which are also expected to have no impact on the model's predictive power and hospital ranking?